adrienjoly/adrienjoly.github.io/slides/testing/slides.md

 => Yes, there is: integration testing!

 ---
-class: dbl-size, middle, center
+class: dbl-size, middle

 # 👫  Integration testing

-- Goal: every component behaves as expected
+- Goal: components behave as expected
 - How: inject mocks and spies into the system
-- Characteristics: More complex, slower to write, need more maintenance
+- More complex, slower to write, need more maintenance

 ???